cheauyuin/ELT_olist/README.md

 ### Step 3 — Save BigQuery credentials
 Save the service account JSON key file somewhere safe on your machine **outside the repo** (e.g. `~/.gcp/olist-key.json`).
 Note the full path.

+> The key gives dbt programmatic access to create and update tables in BigQuery.
+To view and query data in the BigQuery console, your Google account must be added to the GCP project by Marcus (see above).

 ### Step 4 — Configure dbt
 Open `olist_transform/profiles.yml` and update the `keyfile` path to where you saved your JSON key: